-Abandonment fears typically stem from childhood loss, such as the loss of a parent through death or divorce, but they can also result from inadequate physical or emotional care.
-These early-childhood experiences can lead to a fear of being abandoned by the significant people in one's adult life.
+Abandonment fear often stems from childhood loss.
+This loss could be related to a traumatic event, such as the loss of a parent through death or divorce.
+It can also come from not getting enough physical or emotional care.
+These early childhood experiences can lead to a fear of being abandoned by others later in life.

-Some degree of abandonment fear may be a normal part of being human, but when the fear of abandonment is severe, frequent, and difficult to ease, it can cause significant impairment, particularly with regard to the development of healthy relationships.
-When this is the case, the support of a therapist or counselor may be recommended.
+Some degree of abandonment fear can be normal.
+But when fear of abandonment is severe and frequent, it can cause trouble.
+It may impact how a person’s relationships develop.
+When this is the case, the support of a therapist or counselor may help.